RichardMukam/RichardMukam/README.md

 ### Hey, I'm Richard! 👋 <br/>

 #### 🧠 About Me
-- 🏫 CS at the University of Maryland, College Park:
+- 🏫 CS at the University of Maryland, College Park
 - 👀 Interested in web development, machine learning, and artificial intelligence
 - 🌱 Currently learning HTML5, CSS3, and JavaScript
 - 🤖 Prior experience with Java and <a href="https://github.com/RichardMukam/FRC_2022-8197" target="_blank">FIRST Robotics</a>